louthy/language-ext/Major Version Release Notes/Version 5/README.md

 I held off for as long as I could, but there are lots of new C# features that this library can make use of, so it's time to lead .NET Framework behind and focus on .NET Core.
 This version jumps straight to `net8.0` support.

+### 'Trait' types now use static interface methods

+Before static interface methods existed, the technique was to rely on the non-nullable nature of structs to get access to 'static' methods, by calling `default(TRAIT_TYPE).StaticMethod()`.

+Language-ext has many of these 'trait types', like `Eq<A>`, `HasCancel<A>`, etc.  They have all been updated to use `static abstract` methods.

+So, where before you might call: `default(EqA).Equals(x, y)` (where `EqA` is `struct, Eq<A>`) - you now need to call `EqA.Equals(x, y)`.

+This is obviously much more elegant and removes the need for the `struct` constraint.

+If you have implemented any of these traits, as instances, then you'll need to implement these changes:

+* Remove the `struct` from any constraints (`where X : struct`)
+* Add `static` to trait-method implementations
+* Any default `Inst` implementaions should be removed
+* The types can still be implemented as structs, so that doesn't need to change, but they can be implemented with any instance type.

+* Impact: Medium - your code will throw up lots of 'Cannot access static method' errors.
+It is a fairly mechanical processes to fix them up.

 ### Renamed `LanguageExt.ClassInstances.Sum<NUM, A>`